Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   ![Mapping selected](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSelected.png "[Mapping selected]")

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.
-  The attribute mapping is deleted from the list.
+  The attribute mapping has been deleted from the list.

   > [Info] When deleting an attribute mapping, the mapping to the destination attribute, but not the destination attribute itself is deleted from the attribute mapping list.
 The destination attribute is only deleted when the attribute mapping was a custom language or channel mapping.
 In this case, the original destination attribute without customized language or channel is still available in the list of attribute mappings.